 In today’s ‘insta-world’, fast reaction times can make a major difference in conversions.
 With a cloud-native platform, response times of <100 milliseconds per request can be achieved.
 Innovations such as VR shopping can be tested and put online with outstanding speed.

 To learn more about cloud commerce, here’s a LinkedIn article by commercetools Chief Product Officer Kelly Goetsch: Beware False Commerce Clouds.
-You can also read this blog article to learn how one of commercetools’ customers and internationally recognized publisher C.H.
-Beck used commercetools to migrate 14 million books into the cloud.
+You can also read how C.H.
+Beck, one of commercetools’ customers and internationally recognized publishers, used commercetools to migrate 14 million books into the cloud.